nexus-lab/iot-service-blockchain-samples/gaia/README.md

     ```
     (local)  $ docker-compose up -d
     ```

+    You can change the `extra_hosts` settings of the `explorer` service if the external IP addresses of the nodes are different from the default setup.

-1. Finally, open `http://localhost:8080` from your browser and use the username `exploreradmin` and password `exploreradminpw` to sign into the blockchain explorer.
+1. Finally, open [http://localhost:8080](http://localhost:8080) from your browser and use the username `exploreradmin` and password `exploreradminpw` to sign into the blockchain explorer.

 ### Clean up the network